shmorri/docs-casa-prod/3.1.4/source/developer/writing-first.md

 # Writing your first plugin

-In this page we will disect the "Hello world" plugin project, apply editions on its code, do the packaging, deploy, and testing on a Gluu Casa installation.
+In this page we will disect the "Hello world" plugin project, apply editions on the code, do the packaging, deploy, and testing on a Gluu Casa installation.

 ## Requirements